smithy-lang/smithy-rs/design/src/server/middleware.md

     .layer(&trace_layer);
 ```

-Note that this middleware will _not_ be applied if routing fails.
+Note that requests pass through this middleware immediately _after_ routing succeeds and therefore will _not_ be encountered if routing fails.
 This means that the [TraceLayer](https://docs.rs/tower-http/latest/tower_http/trace/struct.TraceLayer.html) in the example above does _not_ provide logs unless routing has completed.
+This contrasts to [middleware A](#a-outer-middleware), which _all_ requests/responses pass through when entering/leaving the service.

 ### C) Operation Specific HTTP Middleware